LAOLeary/LiamsGoodReadsAnalysis1/README.md

 # Liam's GoodReads Analysis 1
 The goal of this project was to determine general trends for aggregated user activity on GoodReads for books originally published in English.
+As you might know from my youtube channel I am an avid reader, so I was interested in finding trends in how people appreciate books on GoodReads.

 This Python data analysis project uses the best data set available for GoodReads books: https://www.kaggle.com/jealousleopard/goodreadsbooks